Cinderella (Rodgers and Hammerstein musical): Background

-Rehearsals started on February 21, 1957.
-Emmy Award-winning director Ralph Nelson and choreographer Jonathan Lucas, who had choreographed for The Milton Berle Show, were both experienced with musical material on television.
-Rodgers' friend, Robert Russell Bennett, provided the orchestrations.
-Alfredo Antonini, a veteran with CBS, conducted.
-In early March, the company moved to CBS Television Color Studio 72, the first CBS-TV color studio in New York and the smallest color studio in the CBS empire at the time.
-The 56 performers, 33 musicians and 80 stagehands and crew worked crammed into the small studio together with four giant RCA TK-40A color TV cameras, a wardrobe of up to 100 costumes, over half a dozen huge set pieces, and numerous props and special effects equipment.
-The orchestra played in a small room with special equipment to overcome the suppressed acoustics.
-CBS invested in a massive marketing campaign, as did the sponsors.
-Ed Sullivan also promoted the show, which would be seen in his usual Sunday night time slot, with an appearance by Richard Rodgers and Oscar Hammerstein II on the previous Sunday.

 Synopsis

 Act I

-In the village square, the Town Crier proclaims: "The Prince Is Giving a Ball" to celebrate Prince Christopher's 21st birthday.
+In the village square, the Herald proclaims: "The Prince Is Giving a Ball" to celebrate Prince Christopher's 21st birthday, an age appropriate for him to marry.
 The ladies of the kingdom are thrilled at the prospect of meeting him.
-Cinderella, whose father has died, takes care of the home of her ill-tempered and selfish stepmother and two stepsisters.
-She carries all of their shopping parcels for them, and when they return home, all three order Cinderella about.
-Left alone in her corner near the fire, she dreams of living an exotic life as a princess or anything other than a servant ("In My Own Little Corner").
-Meanwhile, the King and Queen get ready for the big celebration ("Royal Dressing Room Scene") and the servants discuss the planning for the feast ("Your Majesties").
-They hope that their son will find a suitable bride, but the Prince is a bit apprehensive about meeting all the eager women of the kingdom.
-The Queen is touched by overhearing the King's discussion with his son and tells him she loves him ("Boys and Girls Like You and Me" [sometimes omitted, not sung in any of the telecasts]).
+Cinderella, whose father has died, is treated as a servant by her ill-tempered and selfish stepmother and two stepsisters, Joy and Portia.
+She carries their tall stack of shopping parcels home for them, as they bully and order her about.
+Left alone in her corner near the fire, she dreams of an exotic life as a princess or anything other than a servant ("In My Own Little Corner").
+Meanwhile, the King and Queen prepare for the big celebration ("Royal Dressing Room Scene"), and the servants discuss the food and other planning ("Your Majesties").
+The royals hope their son will meet a suitable bride at the Ball, but the Prince is apprehensive about meeting all the eager women of the kingdom.
+The Queen is touched by overhearing the King's pep-talk to his son and tells the king she loves him ("Boys and Girls Like You and Me").

 As Cinderella's stepsisters get ready for the Ball, hoping that they will catch the Prince's eye, they laugh at Cinderella's dreams.
-After they leave Cinderella imagines having gone with them ("In My Own Little Corner" (reprise)).
-Cinderella's Fairy Godmother appears and is moved by Cinderella's wish to go to the Ball.
-She transforms Cinderella into a beautifully gowned young lady and her little mouse friends and a pumpkin into a glittering carriage with footmen ("Impossible; It's Possible"); Cinderella leaves for the Ball.
+After they leave, Cinderella imagines having gone with them ("In My Own Little Corner" (reprise)).
+Her Fairy Godmother appears and is moved by Cinderella's irresistible and powerfully-held wish to go to the Ball.
+She magically transforms the girl's plain clothing into a beautiful gown and her little mouse friends and a pumpkin into a glittering carriage with footmen ("Impossible; It's Possible"); Cinderella leaves for the Ball.